artsy/garner/README.md

 Garner [![Build Status](https://secure.travis-ci.org/dblock/garner.png)](http://travis-ci.org/dblock/garner)
 ======

-Garner is a practical Rack-based cache implementation for RESTful APIs with support for HTTP 304 Not Modified based on time and ETags, model and instance binding and hierarchial invalidation.
+Garner is a practical Rack-based cache implementation for RESTful APIs with support for HTTP 304 Not Modified based on time and ETags, model and instance binding and hierarchical invalidation.
 Garner is currently targeted at [Grape](https://github.com/intridea/grape), other systems may need some work.

 Usage
 -----